MKVEERENDRA/Freeway/README.md

 - An operating system running a Linux distribution. (tested on KaliPi, Kali Linux and ParrotOS)
 - Python 3+ installed.

-<h6>Optionally, install Scapy and Rich packages for Python if not installing via pip (see Section 4)</h6>
+<sub>Optionally, install Scapy and Rich packages for Python if not installing via pip (see Section 4)</sub>

 <h2><strong>4.
 Setup</strong></h2>